djt88560/platform-infrastructure/README.md

 - initialise and apply terraform with your image
 - go on to ecs on aws and find your cluster (make sure you are in the us-east-1 region)
 - terraform destroy with the image name when you are done

+# Load Balancer
+I have added a load balancer to give a single stable entrypoint to the app via DNS Before, I had to ask for the correct ip and port, and the ip could change if the app crashes Go to EC2-Load Balancers to find the DNS namae